wh33les/538Project/README.md

 ## What's in the files

-All of the work I've done so far is in the DataExploration Jupyter notebook.
+All of the work I've done so far is in the DataExploration notebook.
 I thought it was getting too long, so I exported it as a .py file so I could import all the functions I defined into the DataExplorationII notebook.

 The ProblemStatementOutputs folder contains the output files from each time I ran the scraping code in the ProblemStatement notebook.
 When I was still debugging the scraping code I wanted to use some of the data I'd collected for exploratory analysis.
 The 500_31-03-2023_11-01-50.csv file is the most recent file with all 500 posts.
 It is dated 31 March.
 When I get back to this project I may try scraping 1000 posts, then I will probably hide this folder in my .gitignore.